zapstore/.github/profile/README.md

 ### Bootstrapping & Centralization

 On day one, Zap.store will "sign" APK on other devs behalf.
-Yes this is a centralized decision.
+Yes this is a centralizing action designed to bootstrap Zap Store.
+Devs can claim and prove ownership by cryptographically signing their app releases.

 ### Platforms